John Zody: Chairman of the Indiana Democratic Party

-On March 16, 2013, Zody was elected Chair of the Indiana Democratic Party, where he has focused on growing the Party statewide by working with volunteers, county and district party organizations to recruit candidates for local, state and federal office.
-During his tenure, Indiana Democrats have worked to diversify and modernize the organization through investments in data, field, and training.
+On March 16, 2013, Zody was elected Chair of the Indiana Democratic Party, where he focused on growing the Party statewide by working with volunteers, county and district party organizations to recruit candidates for local, state and federal office.
+During his tenure, Indiana Democrats worked to diversify and modernize the organization through investments in data, field, and training.
 In the 2018 and 2019 Indiana elections, the Indiana Democratic Party ran more first-time, female and millennial candidates than ever before, and elected a historically diverse group of candidates to local office in the 2019 municipal elections.
-Zody also serves as a member of the Democratic National Committee and is on the DNC Rules & Bylaws Committee, supporting and helping craft portions of the major reforms to the Party following the 2016 Presidential election.
+Zody also served as a member of the Democratic National Committee and was appointed by DNC Chair Tom Perez to the DNC Rules & Bylaws Committee, supporting and helping craft portions of major reforms to the Party following the 2016 Presidential election.

 2020 candidacy for Indiana State Senate, District 40

 In November 2019, Zody announced his 2020 candidacy for Indiana State Senate, District 40, which covers most of Monroe County, Indiana.
 In the announcement, he promised to be an advocate for the district to fight for livable wages, voting rights and environmental sustainability, while pushing to fully fund early childhood and public education, as well as working to expand the right to vote in Indiana and eliminating partisan gerrymandering.
 Zody was defeated in the primary by Shelli Yoder, by a wide margin.